Sahel: Sahelian kingdoms

 The Sahelian kingdoms were a series of monarchies centered in the Sahel between the 9th and 18th centuries.
-The wealth of the states came from controlling the trans-Saharan trade routes across the desert, especially with the Islamic world.
+The wealth of the states, like the legendary Mali Empire at the time of Mansa Musa, came from controlling the trans-Saharan trade routes across the desert, especially with the Maghreb.
 Their power came from having large pack animals like camels and horses that were fast enough to keep a large empire under central control and were also useful in battle.
 All of these empires were quite decentralized with member cities having a great deal of autonomy.

-The first large Sahelian kingdoms emerged after AD 750 and supported several large trading cities in the Niger Bend region, including Timbuktu, Gao and Djenné.
+The larger Sahelian kingdoms emerged from 750 AD and erected several large cities in the Niger valley region, including Timbuktu, Gao and Djenné.

-The Sahel states were hindered from expanding south into the forest zone of the north Akan state of Bonoman and Yoruba peoples as mounted warriors were all but useless in the forests and the horses and camels could not survive the heat and diseases of the region.
+Due to the wooded areas to their south, the Sahelian states were hindered from expanding into the north Akan state of the Bonoman and Yoruba peoples, as mounted warriors were all but useless in the forests.
+In addition, the horses and camels were susceptible to the humidity and diseases of the tropics.

 Colonial period

 The Western Sahel fell to France in the late 19th century as part of French West Africa.
 Chad was added in 1900 as part of French Equatorial Africa.
-The French territories were decolonized in 1960.
+The French territories in the Sahel were decolonised in 1960.

-The Eastern Sahel (the part in what is now Sudan) did not fall to the European powers but was annexed by Muhammad Ali of Egypt in 1820.
-It came under British administration as part of the Sultanate of Egypt in 1914.
-The Sudanese Sahel became part of independent Sudan in 1956, and South Sudan in turn achieved its independence from Sudan proper in 2011.